kragen/dernocua/text/term-rewriting-micro-interpreter.md

 for `(unquote x)`:

     (define (var? pat) (and (pair? pat) (eq? (car pat) 'unquote)))

+(This has the unfortunate effect that you can’t use the atom `unquote` in head position in either a pattern or a replacement template.
+You could fix this by quoting all the atoms in patterns and replacements, but probably a better idea is to use `#(varname)`.)

 And that’s it.
 Unless I've forgotten something, 22 lines of Scheme in terms of `define`, `if`, `'()`, `cons`, `pair?`, `let`, `car`, `cdr`,